deuscode/PowerShell-Docs/reference/6/Microsoft.WSMan.Management/Invoke-WSManAction.md

 Specifies that the Secure Sockets Layer (SSL) protocol is used to establish a connection to the remote computer.
 By default, SSL is not used.

-WS-Management encrypts all the Windows PowerShell content that is transmitted over the network.
+WS-Management encrypts all the PowerShell content that is transmitted over the network.
 The *UseSSL* parameter lets you specify the additional protection of HTTPS instead of HTTP.
 If SSL is not available on the port that is used for the connection, and you specify this parameter, the command fails.